tswfi/docs/testing/how-to-launch-tests.md

 docker-compose exec prestashop-git docker-php-ext-enable xdebug
 ```

-and then run your tests with coverage enabled
+Then run your tests with coverage enabled:

 ```bash
 docker-compose exec -e XDEBUG_MODE=coverage prestashop-git vendor/bin/phpunit --coverage-text -c tests/Unit/phpunit.xml tests/Unit/PrestaShopBundle/Command/ConfigCommandTest.php
 ```
+{{% /notice %}}

-This will give you a nice report of how much of your code was covered by the tests and you can extend your tests to get closer to a perfect score of 100%
+This will give you a nice report of how much of your code was covered by the tests and you can extend your tests to get closer to a perfect score of 100%.

 {{% notice tip %}}
-Running the coverage check does take a bit of time, be patient
+Running the coverage check does take a bit of time, be patient.
 {{% /notice %}}